jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## You cannot use a tilde `~` in `PATH`

 You can not use a tilde `~` in the environment variable `PATH` as an abbreviation of your home directory.

+## Problems with Snap and Flatpak versions of VS Code

+These versions are sandboxed and are known to cause problems (e.g. [here](https://github.com/James-Yu/LaTeX-Workshop/issues/2437)).
+It is recommended to use other installation options, like the .deb package for Debian/Ubuntu based distributions.